 The “statute of limitations” is the time period under Nevada state law you have has to pursue a legal claim against a person or business for a specific act that caused you injury.
 Different types of legal claims may have different time periods.
 It is critical that you file a lawsuit within the applicable time limit, or you might not be able to pursue a claim for compensation at all.

-The Statute of Limitations in Car Accident Cases
+The Statute Of Limitations In Car Accident Cases

-If the driver who caused your accident doesn’t voluntarily agree to compensate the victim, you (the victim) can file a negligence claim against the other driver.
+If the driver who caused your car accident doesn’t voluntarily agree to compensate the victim, you (the victim) can file a negligence claim against the other driver.
 The time period to pursue legal action in a Nevada car accident case is usually:

 - Two years from the date of the accident for personal injuries.